 And last but not least, I found the above text very moving and much in line with my own drive.

-Those of you who follow me along on Instagram @maerchenhaftesstickengrimm were treated to some pretty embroidery pieces last week.
 As part of the 'Samt und Seide 1000-1914.
 Eine Reise durch das Historische Tirol' (Velvet and Silk 1000-1914.
-A trip through historical Tyrol) exhibitions organised by the European Textile Academy, me and my husband visited Brixen/Bressanone and Klausen/Chiusa.
+A trip through historical Tyrol) exhibitions organised by the European Textile Academy, I and my husband visited Brixen/Bressanone and Klausen/Chiusa.
 We were completely blown away with the high quality embroidered textiles we saw and are already planning two more trips.
 Unfortunately, for most of you, Northern Italy is a bit further away than our three-hour drive.
 However, if you are ever in the neighbourhood, do visit the two museums I am going to introduce you to further below!
 They are absolutely worth it.
 And do take a print-out of this blog with you if you are not proficient in either German or Italian, as English is not the lingua franca in Northern Italy...

 First up is the Diözesanmuseum in Brixen.
 It houses the cathedral treasure of the former Diocese of Brixen.
 A large part of their permanent exhibition is devoted to textiles.
 The oldest being from around 1000 AD!
 However, this museum follows the modern concept of presenting historical art as art.
 Descriptions of the individual objects are very meagre and only available in German and Italian.
 There is nothing wrong with appreciating pieces as they are and enjoying the display in front of you.
 However, I would have liked to have the option of getting more information.
 Preferably as laminated information available in the display room AND a decent catalogue to take home.
 After all, I like to go to museums to learn and broaden my knowledge.